Robert Helenius: Professional career

+Rise up the ranks

 Helenius vs. Brewster

 In January 2010 Helenius made the biggest step up so far of his professional career in squaring off against former WBO heavyweight champion Lamon Brewster.
-Many commentators wondered if the Brewster fight had come too early for the big Finn, however Helenius proved his toughness and punching power by grinding Brewster down to score a brutal TKO in the eighth round.
+Many commentators wondered if the Brewster fight had come too early for the big Finn, however Helenius proved his toughness and punching power by grinding Brewster down to score a TKO in the eighth round.

 Helenius went on to defeat Gbenga Oloukun on 26 March 2010 in Helsinki, despite breaking a bone next to the knuckles of his right hand.

 In August 2010 Helenius won the vacant EU heavyweight title against unbeaten Grégory Tony.
 Helenius defended his title for the first time on 27 November 2010 by beating Attila Levin with a technical knockout in the second round.
 In the same match he also won the vacant WBO Inter-Continental title.

 Helenius vs. Peter

 Trying to build on the momentum of his big win over Lamon Brewster, Helenius signed to fight another former world heavyweight champion in Samuel Peter.
-Peter was coming off a brutal 10th-round knockout loss to unified heavyweight champion Wladimir Klitschko in their marquee rematch bout.
+Peter was coming off a 10th-round knockout loss to unified heavyweight champion Wladimir Klitschko in their marquee rematch bout.
 The fight took place on 2 April 2011.
 Peter started the bout aggressively working behind a consistent body and head attack.
 However, Helenius weathered the storm and soon began to find the mark with his trademark right hand in the middle rounds.
-As the bout headed into the 9th the score cards were divided, nevertheless Helenius ended matters scoring a brutal knockout leaving Peter out cold on the canvas for well over the 10 second count.
+As the bout headed into the 9th the score cards were divided, nevertheless Helenius ended matters scoring a knockout leaving Peter out cold on the canvas for well over the 10 second count.

+Helenius vs. Liakhovich

 On 27 August 2011 Helenius successfully defended his WBO and WBA Inter-Continental titles against Sergei Liakhovich in Munich, Germany, by technical knockout in round 9.
 It was Helenius' third knockout victory against former heavyweight champions and further cemented his position as one of the world's top ranked heavyweights.